crate/crate/docs/general/dml.rst

     ...
 10
     ... );
     INSERT OK, 2 rows affected (... sec)

-When inserting multiple rows, if an error occurs for some of these rows there is no error returned but instead the number of rows affected would be decreased by the number of rows that failed to be inserted.

 When inserting into tables containing :ref:`sql-create-table-generated-columns` or :ref:`sql-create-table-base-columns` having the